Art (ART)

 3.0 hours lecture

 This course provides an overview of art and architecture from the Western modern period of the nineteenth and the twentieth centuries with an emphasis on content, context, and style.
 This course covers subject matter, function, iconography, patronage, artistic methods and influences, and social and cultural contexts of artworks and monuments.
 This course includes art from: Impressionism, Post-Impressionism, Symbolism, Art Nouveau, Fauvism, Cubism, Non-Objectivity, Expressionism, Dada, Surrealism, Post WWII art forms in Europe and America through Pop Art and Conceptual Art.
-(CSU/UC) (AA/AS-C, CSU-C1, IGETC-3A)
+(CSU/UC) (AA/AS-3, CSU-C1, IGETC-3A, Cal-GETC-3A)

 ART-145